2018 AM on FM Translator Window: Information for AM Licensees

-How many translators can I apply for in this window?
+How many translators could I apply for in these windows?

-If we have a translator already, will we be able to make a "major move" during this window?
+If we have a translator already, could we have been able to make a "major move" during these windows?

 Major changes by existing translators will not be permitted in this filing window.

-If we obtain a translator in the 2017 window, can we sell it later?
+If we obtaind a translator in the 2017 or 2018 windows, could we sell it later?

-According to previous FCC orders related to this window, any FM translators obtained during this 2017 window will be permanently linked to the AM station license and the translator would be limited to rebroadcasting the associated AM station and that the FM translator license would not be able to be split from the AM license.
+According to previous FCC orders related to this window, any FM translators obtained during the 2017 or 2018 windows will be permanently linked to the AM station license and the translator would be limited to rebroadcasting the associated AM station and that the FM translator license would not be able to be split from the AM license.
 As mentioned before, applicants that are not AM licensees will not be able to participate in this window therefore, we will not see the same level of speculation we saw by a few parties in 2003.